Skip to main content

 RARS stamps/tokens

 Student planners will be stamped by teaching staff to acknowledge your positive efforts.
-If you have five stamps you earn a blue token from your contact teacher, and can then enter the weekly prize draw by placing the tokens in the RARS bin in Student Services.
+If you have five stamps you earn a blue token from your contact teacher, and can then enter the weekly prize draw by placing the tokens in the RARS bin in College Engagement.

 Swan Awards